03 December 2020

 What is the impact of digital technologies on the environment?
 How can technologies, from AI to new forms of computer hardware, help reduce carbon emissions across industries?

-The Royal Society has launched a project on digital technologies and the planet to investigate these questions.
-This will identify actions the UK can take to play a leading role in data-enabled innovation and the adoption of digital technologies to tackle climate change.
+The Royal Society has launched a report on digital technologies and the planet investigating these questions.
+The report identifies actions the UK can take to play a leading role in data-enabled innovation and the adoption of digital technologies to tackle climate change.

 A 40% increase in atmospheric carbon dioxide (CO2), alongside other greenhouse gases, has led so far to a global average temperature rise of 1°C above pre-industrial levels.
 To limit the global average temperature increase to 1.5°C and the negative impact of climate change on people, the net emissions of long-lived greenhouse gases, principally CO2, will have to reach ‘net-zero’ level by around 2050.
 In the next decade, urgent, ambitious and concerted action is required to deliver rapid reductions in carbon emissions.